UrbanInstitute/safetynet-dkan-examples/README.md

 # Safetynet_dkan
 Programs to access the Safety Net Almanac data via the DKAN API.
 Data are stored at datacatalog.urban.org at https://datacatalog.urban.org/dataset/safety-net-almanac-data.
+The Safety Net Almanac is a website currently located at https://safetynet.urban.org .
+The website uses Cold Fusion and a back end database in SQL Server to display graphics of Safety Net data via a utility site datatools.urban.org, for example https://datatools.urban.org/safetynet/Data/Series_Line/template.cfm?GraphicID=47&fullscreen for graphic id 47, which displays "SNAP Caseloads as Monthly Average of Households, 1989-2011" .

+Here we are striving to move the functionality of the site to DKAN, so data have been loaded into the Urban Institute Data Catalog for each safety net program and exposed via DKAN.
 An example query for the DKAN API for this would be https://datacatalog.urban.org/api/action/datastore/search.json?resource_id=aa7c5ea3-ff23-494d-8bbf-a7496a0541bc&limit=5

 In test_SNA.py, set mygraphicid to a graphic ID classified as "Series_Line" - this is the only type of graphic we've dealt with yet.